stefanpenner/ember-app-kit/README.md

     safely skip this step.
 * tests/index.html
   * Let ember-cli add this file.
+* bower.json
+* package.json
+* server
+  * The express server has been exposed and now lives under this directory.

+Once this step is done, ember-cli will attempt to upgrade your project.
+When its done, run ember server, and you're done!

+### Troubleshooting

-You may get errors about files not existing.
+When you run `ember server, You may get errors about files not existing.
 You'll have to refresh your dependencies by removing the `node_modules` directory, clearing the cache, and rerunning npm & bower install.